Valdrin Rashica: Lahti

 On 3 January 2020, Rashica signed a one-year contract with Veikkausliiga club Lahti.
 On 25 January 2020, he made his debut with Lahti in the 2020 Finnish Cup group stage against Ilves after being named in the starting line-up.

 Ekenäs IF

 On 1 February 2021, Rashica joined Ykkönen side Ekenäs IF.
 Six days later, he made his debut in the 2021 Finnish Cup group stage against TPS after being named in the starting line-up.

+PK-35

+On 11 March 2023, Rashica signed with the third-tier Kakkonen club PK-35 for the 2023 season.